 I'm really proud of all of our colleagues that completed this challenge with us and blogged regularly on their experiences.
 I'm even more proud of my dialysis patients, who do this each and every day and still manage to keep it together and keep a smile on their face.
 When I drink my wine and eat my chocolate tonight, I will be toasting to their discipline as individuals.
 More importantly, I really feel I'll remember this experience, and be a more empathetic health professional when I counsel my patients from this day forward. - Arti

-This whole experience has made me even more empathetic towards patients who have family to take care of and at the same time finding the time to take care of their needs.
-It definitely is not an easy task let alone it is a life long task!
+the time to take care of their needs.
+It definitely is not an easy task let

 Carol